Taiko Katono

 Taiko Katono (上遠野 太洸, Katōno Taikō) is a Japanese actor and model who was affiliated with Evergreen Entertainment.
-He left the agency on March 2019 after 8 years and now is a freelancer.
-He is best known for his role as the character, Chase/Mashin Chaser/Kamen Rider Chaser, from the Kamen Rider series Kamen Rider Drive.
+He left the agency in March 2019 after 8 years and is now a freelancer.
+He is best known for his role as the character, Chase/Mashin Chaser/Kamen Rider Chaser from the Kamen Rider series Kamen Rider Drive.

 Early life

 Katono was born in Sendai, Miyagi Prefecture, Japan.
 While in high school Katono entered the 23rd Junon Super Boy Contest.
 At the final selection meeting, he was awarded the Grand Prix from among the 5,132 applicants.

 Career

 In March 2011, Katono's debut in the compilation album Tokyo Ragga Lovers2 as a jacket model.
 In the same year in May, his acting debut in raising army performance came alongside the Junon Super Boy Contest.
 He appeared in television dramas, films, and stage plays.
 In 2012, Katono was selected in the magazine The Television Zoom!!
 Vol. 7 The Year the Expectation of the U-22 Actor as number one.

 In 2014, he starred in the Japan tour of New York City's transvestite ballet Grand Diva.
-He had no experience of ballet and received training in New York for the role.
+He had no ballet experience and received training in New York for the role.